 Non-clinical data on Agropyron repens (L.), Beauv., rhizoma, are scarce.
 There are no plausible data from animal studies confirming the diuretic activity of herbal tea infusion or decoction.
-The experiment conducted with infusion (in a concentration 3g in 1L) failed in the confirmation of diuretic activity.
-One available experiment conducted with couch grass herbal macerate showed a mild diuretic activity but this type of preparation was not used traditionally as traditional herbal medicinal product.
+The experiment conducted with an infusion (in a concentration 3 g in 1 l) failed to confirm a diuretic activity.
+One available experiment conducted with couch grass herbal macerate showed a mild diuretic activity, but this type of preparation was not used traditionally as traditional herbal medicinal product.

 Among less polar couch grass fractions p-coumaric esters were found with antiadhesive activity against Escherichia strains in vitro.
-The substances were present in acetone fraction; because of its low hydrophility, may be present only in ethanolic extracts.
-Although it is not known whether the coumaric esters may reach sufficient concentrations in the urinary tract, this effect may be taken into account also.
+The substances were present in the acetone fraction; because of their low hydrophility.
+They may therefore be present only in ethanolic extracts but not aquous herbal teas.
+Although it is not known whether the coumaric esters may reach sufficient concentrations in the urinary tract, this effect may be taken into account.